-A prospectus must be prepared and approved by the competent authority if transferable securities are offered to the public in the Netherlands, unless an exemption applies.
+A prospectus must be prepared and approved by the competent authority if transferable securities are offered to the public in the Netherlands, unless an exemption applies under the Prospectus Regulation.
 Exemptions from the obligation to issue a prospectus for an offering include (i) offerings addressed solely to qualified investors, (ii) offerings addressed to fewer than 150 non-qualified investors per EU State and (iii) offerings addressed to investors who acquire securities for at least EUR 100,000 in each separate offer.
-In the event that the offer is not solely addressed to qualified investors, a mandatory exemption notice should be included in the offer documentation.